shorebirdtech/handbook/benefits.md

 Any non-company expenses should not be paid with a company credit card.

-## Life Insurance

-We're in the process of establishing a life insurance policy for all employees.
-We'll update this section when we have more information.

 ## Paid Time Off

 Shorebird has a flexible PTO policy up to 10 contiguous days without asking and